SHARONALGO/Breast_Cancer_Detection-Web_app/README.md

 ## Technologies Used

-- Frontend: Flask
+- Frontend: Html and Css
-- Backend:
+- Backend: Flask
 - ML Framework: Scikit-learn and Tensorflow

 ## Contributing